2023 Best Value Health Professions Master's Degree Schools in Rhode Island

 Best Rhode Island Schools for Affordable Quality for a Master's in Health Professions

-Our analysis found New England Institute of Technology to be the best value school for health professions students who want to pursue a master’s degree in Rhode Island.
+Our 2023 rankings named New England Institute of Technology the best value school in Rhode Island for health professions students working on their master’s degree.
 New England Tech is a small private not-for-profit school located in the large suburb of East Greenwich.

 The average tuition and fees for an in-state graduate student at New England Tech are $15,015 a year.

 The excellent master’s degree programs at Johnson & Wales University - Providence helped the school earn the #2 place on this year’s ranking of the best value health professions schools in Rhode Island.
-Located in the midsize city of Providence, JWU Providence is a private not-for-profit school with a moderately-sized student population.
+Located in the medium-sized city of Providence, JWU Providence is a private not-for-profit college with a moderately-sized student population.

 In-state tuition fees for graduate students at JWU Providence are $14,706 per year.